Gilleece/CodeInstitute-Milestone-Project-1/README.md

 Pricing template on bootstrap was used as a starting point for the header and navigation menu.

+Code Institute "Love Running" project code was modified for the gallery.

+Code Institute user centric frontend development mini-project was used as a guide for the footer.

+Code Institute user centric frontend development mini-project was used as a guide for some of the css styling (padding/margins to be specific).

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)